Quilt trail: Florida

 Historic downtown Trenton is considered the start of the Florida quilt trail.
-Many quilts can be seen along the I-75 corridor including in White Springs, Maddison, and Lake City.
+Many quilts can be seen along the I-75 corridor including in White Springs, Madison, and Lake City.
 Trenton hosts an annual quilt festival on National Quilt Day which falls on the third Sunday in March.

 Michigan

 Michigan is home to three quilt trails.
 The Old Mission Peninsula Quilt Barns Trail is located on the Old Mission Peninsula, a landmass north of Traverse City known for its cherry production and viticulture.
 Another quilt trail is located on Michigan's Thumb.
 An additional quilt trail is located in Mason County, part of West Michigan.